Paris has developped herself for 2000 years on the banks of the Seine river. The result is a marvelous urban lansdscape.

-The Seine River is a 776 kilometre long river flowing through Paris and into the English Channel at Le Havre (see map).
+The Seine is a 776 kilometre long river flowing through Paris into the English Channel at Le Havre harbour (France map).

-The Seine River banks in Paris are by all means one of the greatest urban landscapes in the world.
-You will best discover this landcape on a Seine River cruise or walking on the romantic Seine left bank quays from Paris Natural History Museum upstream to Pont Alexandre III downstream (see map of Seine river in Paris).
+The banks of the Seine River in Paris are by all means one of the greatest urban landscapes in the world.
+You will best discover this landcape on a Seine River cruise or walking on the romantic Seine left bank quays from Paris Natural History Museum upstream to Pont Alexandre III downstream (see Seine river map).

 Seen from Seine river, Paris, east to west: